mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 .3 arc/.
 .3 bfin/.
 .3 (\ldots).
-.2 labels.csv (Dataset labels for endianness, wordsize and instruction width).
+.2 labels.csv (Dataset labels for endianness, word size and instruction width).
 .2 report.csv (Code section file-sizes for each library in csv format).
 .2 report.txt (Code section file-sizes for each library in text format).
 }